wangziqi2013/wangziqi2013.github.io/_posts/2020-07-30-tricky-code-for-64-bit-mask.markdown

 while `QWORD PTR [rbp-0x8]` is variable `x`.
 Before the `shl` instruction, gcc first moves the shift amount into `CL` register and the shift target into `RDX` (Although `EDX` is actually used, this is an optimization based on the specification that higher 32 bits of a x86-64 register will be cleared when the lower 32 bits are loaded with a new value).
+In this case, it is the hardware ALU, instead of gcc, that evaluates the expression.
+As expected, bit 6 and 7 of the shift amount, which is 64, are masked off, resulting in the actual amount seen by the ALU being zero.